wagaweb/waboot/README.md

 ## No more template overriding

-Waboot feature a revisited template hierarchy system which goal is to keep template overriding at minimum.
+Waboot feature a redesigned template hierarchy system which goal is to keep template overriding at minimum.

 Learn more about [here](#template-system).